Your agent just got past the paywall —legally.

 Browserbase, Hyperbrowser, Steel.dev, Anchor BrowserComputer-use agents

-Claude computer-use, Multion, Adept-styleStop scraping.Start retrieving, legally.
+Claude computer-use, Multion, Adept-styleStop scraping.Start accessing.

 Common questions from agent builders evaluating xpay